Julius Ihonvbere: Africa and the New World Order (2000)

 Among numerous local, state, national and international responsibilities.

 Ihonvbere initially resigned as the secretary to Edo State Government (SSG) after the deeply flawed Edo North APC Senatorial Primaries, but the Edo State government prevailed on him to return as the SSG after state workers and national leaders decried the leadership vacuum created by his sudden exit.

+Politics

+Ihonvbere represents Owan West/East Federal Constituency and APC House majority Leader.